Bible

 4 He shall choose our inheritance for us, the excellency of Jacob whom he loved.
 Selah.

-<>He shall choose our inheritance for us, <>inheritance, <>Jacob … he loved.
+<>He shall choose our inheritance for us, <>our inheritance, <>the excellency of Jacob, <>Jacob, <>Jacob … he loved.

 5 God is gone up with a shout, the LORD with the sound of a trumpet.